Skip to main content

 image.png

-The first step in adding a browser tab to your app, is finding or creating a website page that can be used!
-If your package includes SnapPages, our website builder, this can be easily done by creating a new Page in your SnapPages Dashboard.
+The first step in adding a browser tab to your app is finding or creating a website page that can be used!
+If your package includes SnapPages, our website builder, this can be easily done by creating a new Page on your website.
 You can drag and drop content easily onto the page that will integrate with your Dashboard content.
-If you are using another website builder, you can find your web embeds for media, events, and more inside of your App Dashboard under Web > Embeds.
+If you are using another website builder, you can find your web embeds for media, events, and more inside your Dashboard under Web > Embeds.
 However, you don't need to build a webpage from scratch, you can also use one you find online!

 Make sure your web page complies with app store policies